 Meditation and mindfulness may sound similar, but they are not interchangeable terms.

-“Mindfulness is just being aware in the present moment in a non-judgmental way,” she says.
+“Mindfulness is just being aware in the present moment in a non-judgmental way,” says Dr. Lott.
 “That can look like a lot of different things but it is surprisingly hard and challenging to do.”

 You can do anything mindfully: take a shower, go for a walk or even wash dishes.
 The key is to stay in the moment and pay attention to the sights, sounds, smells and colors around you.